typealiased/mockingbird/README.md

 ## Supporting Source Files

-Add supporting source files to mock inherited types defined outside of your project.
-You should always provide supporting source files when working with system frameworks like `UIKit` or precompiled external dependencies.
+Add supporting source files whenever inheriting or conforming to types defined outside of your project.
+For example `protocol BirdBrain: Codable {}` inherits from the Swift standard library type `Codable`.
+In order to generate the methods `encode(to:)` and `init(from:)` for `BirdBrain`, the definition for `Codable`  needs to exist in the supporting source files like so:

 ```swift
 /* MockingbirdSupport/Swift/Codable.swift */